-1. New development.
-The total phosphorus load of new development projects shall not exceed 0.41 pounds per acre per year, as calculated pursuant to Section 721.04 (Water Quality Compliance Section 9VAC25-870-65).

-2. Development on prior developed lands.

-a.
-For land-disturbing activities disturbing greater than or equal to one acre that result in no net increase in impervious cover from the predevelopment condition, the total phosphorus load shall be reduced at least 20% below the predevelopment total phosphorus load.

-b.
-For regulated land-disturbing activities disturbing less than one acre that result in no net increase in impervious cover from the predevelopment condition, the total phosphorus load shall be reduced at least 10% below the predevelopment total phosphorus load.
+- 1. New development.
+The total phosphorus load of new development projects shall not exceed 0.41 pounds per acre per year, as calculated pursuant to Section 721.04 (Water Quality Compliance Section 9VAC25-8705-65590). - 2.
+Development on prior developed lands. - a.
+For land-disturbing activities disturbing greater than or equal to one acre that result in no net increase in impervious cover from the predevelopment condition, the total phosphorus load shall be reduced at least 20% below the predevelopment total phosphorus load. - b.
+For regulated land-disturbing activities disturbing less than one acre that result in no net increase in impervious cover from the predevelopment condition, the total phosphorus load shall be reduced at least 10% below the predevelopment total phosphorus load. - c.

-c.
 For land-disturbing activities that result in a net increase in impervious cover over the predevelopment condition, the design criteria for new development shall be applied to the increased impervious area.
-Depending on the area of disturbance, the criteria of subdivisions (a) or (b) above, shall be applied to the remainder of the site.

-d.
-In lieu of subdivision (c), the total phosphorus load of a linear development project occurring on prior developed lands shall be reduced 20% below the predevelopment total phosphorus load.

-e.
-The total phosphorus load shall not be required to be reduced to below the applicable standard for new development unless a more stringent standard has been established by the County.

-B. Compliance with subsection A of this section shall be determined in accordance with Section 721.04 (Water Quality Compliance Section 9VAC25-870-65).

-C. The director may establish more stringent requirements if necessary to comply with County's MS4 permit or TMDL requirements.
+Depending on the area of disturbance, the criteria of subdivisions (a) or (b) above, shall be applied to the remainder of the site. - d.
+In lieu of subdivision (c), the total phosphorus load of a linear development project occurring on prior developed lands shall be reduced 20% below the predevelopment total phosphorus load. - e.
+The total phosphorus load shall not be required to be reduced to below the applicable standard for new development unless a more stringent standard has been established by the County. - B. Compliance with subsection A of this section shall be determined in accordance with Section 721.04 (Water Quality Compliance Section 9VAC25-8705-65590). - C. The director may establish more stringent requirements if necessary to comply with the County's MS4 permit or TMDL requirements.

+Section 700 of the county's Design and Construction Standards Manual, in effect as of June 30, 2014, contains technical criteria for land disturbing activities for grandfathered projects and projects subject to the provisions of Section 23.2-27.

+D. For Grandfathered projects (Refer to Section 23.2-27 of the County Code for grandfathering rules and time limits), the technical criteria for water quality compliance are subject to the DCSM standards in effect as of June 30, 2014, as outlined in Section 23.2.35 of county code.